JohnNKing/snbopen/README.md

 the script converts the file into pdf and open it with your default application for pdf files. if you supply the script with a pdffilename, it will save the pdf to the required file insteed of opening it.

+to convert all files in all subdirectories run convertInAllSubDirectories.sh.

 dependencies
 =======
-the script should run on python (v2), and require reportlab and PIL (python-imaging).
+the script should run on python (v2), and require reportlab and PIL (Pillow).

 TODO
 =======
-the script is not yet full, text handling is very poor, and the background of the file is ignored.
+- text handling is very poor
+- image handling with transparency